strictdoc-project/strictdoc/docs/sphinx/source/Roadmap.rst

 Validation: Uniqueness of UID identifiers in a document tree
 ------------------------------------------------------------

-Saturn shall ensure that each UID used in a document tree is unique.
+StrictDoc shall ensure that each UID used in a document tree is unique.

 Backlog
 =======

-Saturn as library
+StrictDoc as library
 --------------------

-Saturn shall support it use as a Python library.
+StrictDoc shall support it use as a Python library.

-**Comment:** Such a use allows a more fine-grained access to the Saturn's modules, such as Grammar, Import, Export classes, etc.
+**Comment:** Such a use allows a more fine-grained access to the StrictDoc's modules, such as Grammar, Import, Export classes, etc.

 Export capabilities